ponchotitlan/ciscoCVP_googleDialogflow_dance/modules/intent-handlers/README.md

     }
 ```

-3. Send a parameter back to Cisco CVP
+3. Send a parameter back to Cisco CVP:

 It is possible to send the data retrieved back to Cisco CVP for further call processing, or a flag value indicating the success or failure of the API operation in order to continue with the call flow accordingly.
 A custom context must be created and assigned to the agent instance.
 Within the context, it is possible to define several parameters as required.